-The Pythagoras board enables the child to find patterns, and learn time tables and the commutative property in a visual way.
+The Pythagoras board enables the child to find patterns, and learn timetables and the commutative property in a visual way.
 The board has 1-10 numbers going vertically and horizontally.
-Also, it comes with 100 number tiles that functions as the answers to the equations.
+Also, it comes with 100 number tiles that function as the answers to the equations.
 So the child places an answer tile on the square that matches a certain equation.

 It’s no surprise that I absolutely love Montessori manipulatives.
 And I can often get carried away ordering multiple items.
 In order to save money, I came up with a DIY version of the Pythagoras Board.
 This version of the Pythagoras Board only cost me about $8.